VirtualMarketEconomy/sightlastest/README.md

 </ul>

-<p>Sightlas monitors how functions and properties that access HTMLs and browser functions are used, and then controls their executability.</p>
+<p>Sightlas monitors how functions and properties that access HTMLs and browser are used, and then controls their executability.</p>
 <p>Therefore, a confirmation test is conducted according to the following classifications:</p>

 <ul>
-<li>Audit functions test for window, document, DOM element, etc. (inspection)</li>
+<li>Audit functions test for window, document, DOM element, etc. (audit)</li>
-<li>Preventive measures test for audit function (circumvent)</li>
+<li>Preventive measures test for audit function circumvent. (circumvent)</li>
 <li>Defensive measures test against falsification of Sightlas header or footer, unauthorized login call, etc. (violation)</li>
 <li>Countermeasures test for browser inoperability, such as infinite window.alert() calls (hangup)</li>
 </ul>